Company Why Credence

 Credence is built for teams at an operating inflection point.

-Credence is a fit when the high price, walled-garden data access, and lack of responsive customer service outweigh the benefits of staying inside a legacy ecosystem.
+Credence is the fit when the price, walled-garden data access, and lack of responsive service outweigh the cost of switching - which is lower than you think.

 Growing teams graduating from QuickBooks

-Credence helps those teams professionalize quickly with recommended policies, workflows, roles, and controls that bring legitimacy to operations without forcing them to invent every process from scratch.
+Credence helps teams professionalize quickly with built-in recommended policies, workflows, roles, and controls, so you do not have to invent every process from scratch.

-We walk through your accounting workflows, reporting requirements, and document flow, then show how Credence creates one operating foundation.
+We walk through your accounting workflows, reporting requirements, and document flow.
+Then we show how Credence becomes one operating record instead of another disconnected tool.

 Book a demo